Drug users say methadone formula switch contributed to B.C.’s opioid crisis

 "It's an important thing to consider how the methadone formulation change functioned to impact people in the long-term in relation to their methadone treatment and subsequently has been one of the contributing factors to people overdosing from fentanyl or fentanyl-adulterated drugs," he says.

-David Pavan, spokesman for the BC Pharmacy Association, says Methadose was developed to reduce the likelihood of abuse, such as injecting it versus ingesting it orally.
+David Pavan, deputy registrar with the College of Pharmacists of B.C., says Methadose was developed to reduce the likelihood of abuse, such as injecting it versus ingesting it orally.

 "This change is similar to the transition from OxyContin to OxyNEO," he says of the prescription opioid pill that became harder to crush and abuse, though that change has also been credited for creating a market for fentanyl, which made its debut in Canada in 2013 and is often shipped in small packages from China.

-Note: Note to readers: This is a corrected story.
-A previous version said David Pavan was with the BC Pharmacy Association.